 CHADWICK IS AN INDEPENDENT SCHOOL

-Chadwick is one of 1,575 members of the National Association of Independent Schools (NAIS), representing 700,00 students.
+Chadwick is one of 1,900 members of the National Association of Independent Schools (NAIS), representing 700,00 students.
 Independent Schools are private, pre-collegiate learning institutions, and each has a distinct mission that expresses its philosophy, values and goals.
 Independent schools are primarily supported by tuition payments, charitable contributions and endowment revenue.All independent schools meet accreditation standards and each is held accountable by its Board of Trustees.
 This means that Chadwick meets and exceeds all local, state and national standards and sets its own benchmark and standards and decides how it will meet those goals.
 According to NAIS, and this is true of Chadwick, independent schools are successful because they offer “close-knit communities, individualized attention for students, supportive learning environments, high-quality and committed teachers, hands-on learning opportunities, educational experiences beyond the classroom, motivated and interesting peer groups and actively engaged parents.”
 NAIS affirms that their member schools “recognize that exceptional schools prepare students for not just this year’s tests, but for all of life’s tests.
 And they understand that the best education is a values-added experience where young people learn not only reading, math and science, but also the importance of hard work, leadership, personal responsibility and good citizenship.”
+Chadwick School is accredited by the California Association of Independent Schools (CAIS) and the Western Association of Schools and Colleges (WASC).

-Consistent with our strategic plan, mission and diversity statements, we are committed to providing opportunities for qualified, students to attend Chadwick School without regard to their families’ financial circumstances.
+Consistent with our strategic plan, mission and diversity statements, we are committed to providing opportunities for qualified students to attend Chadwick School without regard to their families’ financial circumstances.
 Chadwick has always been dedicated to enrolling a diverse student body that reflects a broad economic, cultural and ethnic mix.
-For the academic year 2018-2019, approximately $4 million in need-based financial aid has been committed to 18% of our students.
+For the academic year 2020-2021, more than $5 million in need-based financial aid has been committed to approximately 20% of our students.
 Chadwick’s financial aid program is designed to bridge the gap between what a family can contribute (based on a confidential and standardized needs analysis) and what it actually costs to attend Chadwick.
 It is our expectation that all families will participate financially in their child's education.
 All financial aid is awarded based on a family's demonstrated financial need.

-In addition to tuition assistance, Chadwick devotes a part of its financial aid budget to assist families who demonstrate a financial need for supplemental support such as transportation, textbooks, technology, global travel, after-school care or co-curricular activities.
-Nearly 10% of the 2018-2019 financial aid budget is earmarked to cover these costs enabling students to participate in all aspects of school life.
+In addition to tuition assistance, Chadwick will assist families demonstrating financial need supplemental support for indirect costs of education, as needed, including transportation, textbooks, technology, global travel, opportunities, after-school care or co-curricular activities.
+Nearly 10% of the 2020-2021 financial aid budget is earmarked to cover these costs enabling students to participate in all aspects of school life.

 Adding to the school's financial aid program, Chadwick offers a select number of need- and merit-based scholarships through generous donations from the Malone Foundation and the MacFarlane family.
 The Malone Scholarship assists in providing an outstanding education to students who demonstrate exceptional intellectual ability and achievement.
 This scholarship is offered to new students entering Grades 7 – 12.
 The MacFarlane Leadership Scholarship provides opportunities for promising students, new to ninth grade, to benefit from the academic opportunities, character-forming experiences, and co-curricular activities offered by Chadwick School.
 The amount of the scholarships will vary according to the need documented by the scholar’s family.
 Both scholarships will receive public recognition.